feiyang-cai/cgan_benchmark2023/README.md

-# CGAN benchmark for vnncomp2023
+# CGAN benchmark for VNNCOMP 2023

 Run
 ----------------------